 Optimmune® has proven to have a wide margin of safety in adult dogs.

 There are few side effects reported with the use of Optimmune®.
+Adverse reactions were primarily ocular and periocular inflammatory reactions.
+However, these reactions were likely a function of therapy being unable to control the KCS, rather than a true "adverse reaction."
 On rare occasion, local irritation has been reported, though it's difficult to distinguish between hypersensitivity of the ingredients and further irritation from the infection.

+For ophthalmic use in dogs only.
 Do not use in animals who are allergic to cyclosporine.
 Do not use in animals with viral or fungal infections of the eye.
-Treat the infection before using Optimmune.
-Safety in pregnant and lactating dogs has not been determined.
+Treat the infection before using Optimmune®.
+Safety in puppies, pregnant and lactating dogs, or dogs used for breeding has not been determined.

 Do not touch the medication with your hands.
 It will contaminate the ointment, and cyclosporine can cause weakening of the human immune system.
 Always wash your hands after applying the medication to your pet's eyes.